NethermindEth/docs/docs/get-started/running-node/consensus-clients.md

   --JsonRpc.JwtSecretFile path/to/jwt.hex
 ```

 The command above runs Nethermind on Mainnet.
-For other networks, set the [`-c, --config`](../../fundamentals/configuration.md#basic-options) option accordingly.
-For more info, see [Running Nethermind](running-node.md#running).
+For more info, see [Running a node](running-node.md).

 [checkpoint-sync-endpoints]: https://eth-clients.github.io/checkpoint-sync-endpoints
 [grandine]: https://docs.grandine.io